chutney-testing/chutney-testing.github.io-legacy/docs/actions/jms.md

 }
 ```

-1. `username` or `user` to define user for basic authentification
+1. Valid properties are `username` or `user`.
+Set this for basic authentication
-2. `userPassword` or `password` to define password for basic authentification
+2. Valid properties are `userPassword` or `password`.
+Set this for basic authentication

 # Jms Sender